 Most seniors have insomnia.
 Having adequate sleep allows your body to rest and release any tension.
 Turn off the lights in your bedroom to spur drowsiness.
 A comfortable, calm, and quiet bedroom will also ensure that you enjoy your sleep.

 Do not lose your social touch because you are now old.
+According to Blue Angels Hearing, untreated hearing loss can increase the risks of social isolation.
+In the past, most people with hearing loss did not seek treatment. and struggled to hear in noisy situations and avoided social activities.
+Modern hearing aids can change all of that.
 Time spent with family, friends, and grandchildren will make you feel connected.
 Just like yoga and meditation, socializing is also a way of managing stress.
 Socialization can help you learn how to cope with old age and also facilitate positive thinking.

 Remember that prevention is always better than cure.
 Make sure you take preventative care visits to your doctor.
 The visits may include health screening for heart problems, cancer, and many more.
 Check whether you qualify for Medicare coverage.
 Ask your doctor about the senior’s medications and consider possible drug interactions.
 Senior citizens should also get vaccinated against influenza and pneumonia.

 Seniors are more prone to mental illness compared to other people.
 Health professionals recommend that older adults do crossword puzzles, read, write, and try new hobbies to engage their minds and connect with the world around them.
 Such exercise will prevent their mental health from declining.